hbz/oerworldmap/public/pages/About.md

 ## Felix Link (Design, since 2015)
 ![Felix Link](/assets/images/felix-link.png)
 Felix joined the project in October 2015, being the UI- / frontend-designer of the OER World Map.
-He studied graphik and communication design from 2006 to 2012.
+He studied graphic and communication design from 2006 to 2012.
 Since 2008 he has been working as a freelance designer for both agencys and own clients, developing and implementing projects in corporate, editorial and web design.

 ## Ben Buschfeld (Design, 2014-2015)
 ![Ben Buschfeld](/assets/images/image02.jpg)